LutetiumCalciumLee/LutetiumCalciumLee/README.md

 ## About Me

-- Currently studying in the **Department of AI Software at Korea Polytechnics**.
+- Currently studying in the **Department of Artificial Intelligence Software at Korea Polytechnics**.
 - Learning various programming languages and technologies, including web programming, C, Python, Java, and SQL.
 - Passionate about exploring new technologies and applying them to real-world projects.